JaCoby Stevens: College career

 Stevens played both safety and wide receiver as a true freshman, appearing in six games with one start at wide receiver and catching two passes for 32 yards.
 Stevens moved permanently to safety before his sophomore year and started the last four games of the season, recording 35 tackles, 6.5 tackles for loss, 1.5 sacks and an interception with five passes broken up.
 In his first full season as a starter, Stevens recorded 85 tackles, 8.5 tackles for loss and five sacks with three interceptions and nine passes defended and was named second-team All-Southeastern Conference by the league's coaches and helped LSU win the 2019 National Championship.
 After Ja'Marr Chase opted out for the 2020 season, Stevens was selected to wear the #7 jersey, which goes to the biggest playmaker on the team.

 Professional career

-Stevens was selected in the sixth round with the 224th overall pick of the 2021 NFL Draft by the Philadelphia Eagles.
+Stevens was selected in the sixth round with the 224th overall pick of the 2021 NFL draft by the Philadelphia Eagles.
 He signed his four-year rookie contract with Philadelphia on June 9, 2021, worth $3.6 million.
 He was waived on August 31, 2021 and re-signed to the practice squad the next day.
 On January 2, 2022, Stevens made his NFL debut in the team's week 17 game against the Washington Football Team, collecting a tackle in the 20-16 victory.
 He signed a reserve/future contract with the Eagles on January 18, 2022.

 On August 30, 2022, Stevens was waived by the Eagles.

+On August 3, 2023, Stevens joined the LSU football coaching staff.